ucan-wg/rs-ucan/README.md

 ### Pre-commit Hook

-This project recommends using [pre-commit][pre-commit] for running pre-commit hooks.
+This project recommends using [pre-commit] for running pre-commit hooks.
 Please run this before every commit and/or push.

 - If you are doing interim commits locally, and for some reason if you _don't_